 Coach Marcin Bieniek, founder of instructional Enjoy Tennis Blog, explains the specific aspects of a second serve in tennis and how you can maximize your success rate when it comes to this shot.
-Marcin is currently looking for new career opportunities, so if you are interested in cooperation, you can contact him via his personal website.

 A lot of players hesitate to hit a second serve because they are afraid of making a double fault.
 There is no doubt that it really hurts when we can’t put one of the two balls into the service box, since it decreases our chances of winning our service game.
 To prevent this situation from happening, players should work on their second serve skills.